-Pet acupuncture can be part of a modern, integrative treatment and wellness plan for dogs and cats in the greater Sacramento area.
+Veterinary acupuncture treatments can be part of a modern, holistic, integrative treatment and wellness plan for dogs and cats in the greater Sacramento area.

 Dr. Jyl offers Traditional Chinese Veterinary Medicine (TCVM).
 Acupuncture offers us another powerful tool to restore your pet’s health and vigor.
 Dr Jyl practices what is known as “Integrative Medicine”, using the cutting-edge diagnostic tools and techniques of modern medical science in conjunction with the ancient techniques of acupuncture and traditional chinese medicine.

 Acupuncture and herbal medicine have been practiced in China for thousands of years.
 They are used in both humans and animals to reduce chronic pain and promote health and healing.
 The American Veterinary Medical Association has recognized acupuncture as becoming a more mainstream part of holistic veterinary medicine.
 Additionally, the World Health Organization and the National Institutes of Health have officially recognized acupuncture as an effective treatment for many conditions & diseases.

 Holistic Acupuncture treatments are based on the principles of energy, composed of a balance between yin and yang, which is perceived to flow through the body in meridians or channels (acupuncture meridians).
 These channels are related to the internal organs where disease can invade via their respective meridian.
 Imbalances between yin and yang, or interruptions or disturbances in the flow of energy (‘Qi’), will also give rise to disease, according to the model that is central to TCM.
 Veterinary acupuncture restores the balance of energy flowing through the body’s meridians.